 In this historic port city, just a 15 minute drive from the town of Rothesay, you can experience the highest, wildest tides in the world.
 You can walk streets steeped in 400 years of history by following a number of marked walking tours.
 You can shop at the oldest continuing farmers' market in the country and use the unique indoor walkway system that connects shopping centres, hotels, restaurants, the New Brunswick Museum and Harbour Station.
 The restored Imperial Theatre is also in the city centre.

 This wilderness park on the city's west side features a winding coastal road and nature walking trails along the Bay of Fundy.
 Look for harbour seals and porpoises from the observation decks and venture along the boardwalks in search of the hundreds of species of seabirds that feed on the salt marshes and mud flats.
-The park is open year-round from dusk to dawn for visitors on foot and from June to November for vehicles.
+The park is open year-round, daily from 8am to 8pm for visitors on foot and from June to November for vehicles.
 Take the first exit after crossing the Harbour Bridge.